Understanding Deep Learning

 (this work corresponds to John Anderson Garcia Henao PhD co-supervised with Prof. Michel Riveill and Prof. Pascal Staccini)

-Under similar constraints, I explore also the implementation/implant of the latest vision algorithms for autonomous cars.
+Under similar constraints, I explore also the implementation/implant of the latest vision algorithms for autonomous cars in collaboration with Renault Software Labs.

 Inhomogeneous data represent a challenge for machine learning methods.